 You choice should be 100% free of visual contamination or damage.
 If you would like dense canopies in your mono tubs.
 Try and clone the biggest and proudest mushroom from a CLUSTER of mushrooms.
 The cluster characteristics and large size will be carried forward with your tissue choice.

-As we need to work fairly quickly, it is always best to connect your 14 gauge needle to your syringe ready for use.
+As we need to work fairly quickly, it is always best to connect your 14 gauge needle to your syringe so it is ready ready for use.
 To do this.
 Simply open the needle pack and syringe packet.
 Now screw the needle into the end of the syringe but leave the protective needle cap in place.
 (Pictured right in orange).
 I always take with me: 8 x Open air agar pots, 8 x 14G needles and 8 x 20 ml syringes.

 The Open Air Agar Pots have an 2-3 month shelf life if kept cool and secure.
 After this time the agar inside tends to be too dry to work with.